ParadoxalCorp/FelixBot/docs/structure/commands_structure.md

 `help.description` {String} A quick description of what the command does *shrug*

-`help.detailledUsage*` {String} A long description about how to use the command, every instance of `{prefix}` will be replaced with the prefix when the help gets triggered
+`help.detailedUsage*` {String} A long description about how to use the command, every instance of `{prefix}` will be replaced with the prefix when the help gets triggered

 `help.parameters*` {String} [Deprecated]